AzHarcos/talkatoo-translator/README.md

 ![image](https://user-images.githubusercontent.com/58895947/226770639-0f0ed7f8-4fac-45f6-9819-86bdd14fc301.png)

 # Setup Instructions (no programming required)
-1. Download the zip or tar file of the latest release: https://github.com/AzHarcos/talkatoo-translator/releases
+1. Download the talkatoo-translator.zip file of the latest release: https://github.com/AzHarcos/talkatoo-translator/releases
-2. Find the downloaded zip or tar file in your file system and unzip/untar it in a location you can find.
-Here we'll use the example that you unzip to the folder C:/Users/biakko/Downloads/talkatoo, replace your path along the way as needed.
+2. Find the downloaded zip file in your file system and unzip it in a location you can find.
+Here we'll use the example that you unzip to the folder ```C:/Users/biakko/Downloads/talkatoo-translator```, replace your path along the way as needed.

 3. To run the application, you'll need Python 3 installed.
 While newer and some older versions will also work, testing was done on version 3.10.10, so this is the recommended version.
 You can find it here: https://www.python.org/downloads/release/python-31010/.
 If you're on Windows or Mac, the installer is likely easiest.
 If you're on Linux, you can use the tarball.
     - If you use the installer, be sure to check the box that says "add python.exe to PATH" on the first screen, and then you can use the default installation.
 Should you wish to customize your installation, be sure that the "pip" box is checked.